 High-rise buildings and skyscrapers are susceptible to larger wind loads and therefore often require supplemental damping systems to reduce building movement.
 While damping technology emerged as a solution to address motion, dampers are now frequently used to enhance a variety of performance indexes.
 Understanding the different types of damping systems–and how each can augment your design–will help you select the ideal damping system for your building project.

-What are the benefits dampers bring to high-rise buildings?
+What are the benefits that dampers bring to high-rise buildings?

 Dampers–whether a tuned mass damper (TMD) or tuned sloshing damper (TSD)–provide a robust solution to movement from pedestrian loading, wind, and seismic action.
 Motion control from dampers increases structural integrity and promotes the comfort of individuals inside the building itself.